vmonfred0/I_like_trains/README.md

 - `agent.py` : Controls the train's behavior.
 - `ui.py` : Manages the user interface to enter train name and sciper.

-### 3. Agents (folder `agents/`)
+### 3. Agents (folder `common/agents/`)
 The agents are the files that control the behavior of the train.
-You can find the implementation of the `BaseAgent` class in `client/base_agent.py`.
+You can find the implementation of the `BaseAgent` class in `common/base_agent.py`.

-The agents are stored in the `agents` folder.
+The agents are stored in the `common/agents` folder.
 You can add your own agent by creating a new file in this folder.
 The agent file should contain a class that inherits from the `BaseAgent` class and implements the `get_move()` method.
 You can name them as you want and import them in the config to test them.

 ### How the client data is updated from the server